rishabh-arch/my-website/docs/whats-new/online.md

 - **Custom Marquee** – Marquee text with height customization, and play/pause toggle.
 - **Slide Animation & Direction** – Add entrance/exit animations and choose slide direction.
 - **Preloading Contents** – Load content in advance for smoother transitions.
+- **PDF Viewer** – View PDF files directly in the app with zoom and navigation controls.
+- **Live Streaming Support** – Stream live video from HLS or other sources directly in layouts.

 ---